SorenHartvigJensen/DocFx.Plugin.LastModified/README.md

 # DocFx.Plugin.LastModified
 A DocFX plugin that adds a last modified date at the end of each conceptual articles.

+# SorenHartvigJensen Edit
+Added GetFullPaths to source and destination resolving, as it wasn't working with relative paths.

 ## Features
 * Adds last commit/modified date to each articles
 * Shows last commit message at the end of each articles